 The pressure to produce is still there, but now most of it is self-imposed.

 "I have higher expectations of my fields than my bosses do," she said.
 "I'm the first person they've had, beside mowing, to take care of their fields."

-Six years ago, a different sort of pressure - namely club politics - eventually led Mike Stachowicz away from golf, after a 15-year career as superintendent at Dedham Country and Polo Club in Massachusetts, and into the arms of the federal government in Washington where he works as a turfgrass specialist for the U.S. National Park Service.
+Six years ago, a different sort of pressure - namely club politics - eventually led Mike Stachowicz away from golf, after a 15-year career as superintendent in Massachusetts, and into the arms of the federal government in Washington where he works as a turfgrass specialist for the U.S. National Park Service.